software-students-fall2023/5-final-project-ponyo/README.md

 Ponyo Plants is a plant health app that identifies and analyzes a photo of your choice of plant through a machine learning model.

 Using ['Plant.id's plant analysis model'](https://web.plant.id/plant-health-assessment/), the app will first identify with a certain probability the plant that you have uploaded alongside displaying its health percentage.
+If you upload something that is NOT a plant (is_plant <0.5), it will flash a warning asking you to upload a photo of a valid plant.

 # Links
 ## Link to project